JackSzwergold/Writing/memories/Post-Traumatic Data Recovery Stress.md

 After a while Todd screamed in joy, “You did!
 Jack did it!” and ran out into the hallway.

 This was a great moment while it lasted as I basked in the idea that Todd could be respectful and nice for once.
-And in hot second a happy thing turned to garbage as Todd ran to me, broke past that personal space bubble we all had, grabbed me aggresively at the waist, grabbed the back of my head and tried to kiss me full open mouthed.
+And in hot second a happy thing turned to garbage as Todd ran to me, broke past that personal space bubble we all had, grabbed me aggressively at the waist, grabbed the back of my head and tried to kiss me full open mouthed.

 I pushed back and pushed back and shouted, “Todd!
 Todd!
 Todd!”
 It seemed to go on forever but had to be about 7 seconds in hell.
 As I struggled some people laughed while others shouted, “Todd, stop!
 Todd, stop!”

 Nobody attempted to pull Todd off of me as we both slammed into the reception counter in the hallway, but after a while I managed to shove Todd away from me.

-As he took a few steps back towards the entrance to the place, he was giddly smiling, giggling and saying, “Thanks Jack!
+As he took a few steps back towards the entrance to the place, he was giddily smiling, giggling and saying, “Thanks Jack!
 Thanks Jack!” repeatedly.
 Danny looked at me stone-faced and said nothing as he held the door open for Todd.

 Soon Todd was through the doorway, the door closed and they were gone.
 Utterly nobody said anything or even asked “Are you okay.”

 After a beat or two, everyone went back to where their offices or headed out.

 I headed back to the my office, grabbed my stuff, headed out and waited for the elevator.
-After a while I decided to head to one of the stairwells that let’s out in the back of the building, ran down the stairs and headed out into the street and headed back home.
+After a while I decided to head to one of the stairwells that let out towards the back of the building, ran down the stairs and headed out into the street and headed back home.

 ***